e brav.

 total number of tenants (that I am aware of) who have had catastrophic floods, all from the residential units above

-number of floods I had at Meraki, both of which ruined almost all of my inventory, fixtures, paperwork, my POS, iPad, and other retail supplies
+number of floods I had at Meraki, both of which ruined almost all of my inventory, fixtures, paperwork, POS, iPad, and other retail supplies

 03